-- Dimension 1: The perimeter to which the skills are attached: the index of all trades.
+• Dimension 1: The scope to which the skills are attached: the index of every occupations.

-- Dimension 3: The expected level of each skill: the required level, which will be used in particular for development and mobility.
+• Dimension 3: The expected level of each competency: the required level, which will be used in particular for development and mobility.

 Once all employees and managers have estimated their levels, the repository becomes the basis of a skills mapping.

-What are the different steps in creating a dynamic skills repository?
+What are the steps involved in building a skills repository?

 Step 1: Identify the business goals and objectives that the skills repository should support.